JDSherbert/A-Star-Pathfinding/README.md

 - Choosing an appropriate heuristic is crucial for the efficiency of the algorithm.
 - A* is widely used and has many variations and optimizations, such as weighted A* and incremental search.

 In summary, A* combines the benefits of both uniform cost search and greedy best-first search by using a heuristic function to efficiently explore the search space and find the shortest path.
-Its flexibility and effectiveness make it a popular choice for pathfinding applications.

 -----------------------------------------------------------------------